 As part of obtaining reasonable assurance about whether the District's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
 The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
-I noted certain immaterial instances of noncompliance that I have reported in this report on page 36.
+However, I noted certain immaterial instances of noncompliance that I have reported to management in the "Schedule of Comments" on page 36 of this report.